-Students should contact the the Office of the Dean of Student Affairs at 407-646-2345 or firstname.lastname@example.org if they need to request a leave of absence from the College.
+Please contact the Office of the Dean of Student Affairs for information on withdrawing or requesting a leave of absence - 407.646.2345 or firstname.lastname@example.org.

 Students who wish to take a leave of absence must complete the appropriate form in the Dean of Student Affairs Office.
 A leave of absence may be granted for a program of work, study, or travel that demonstrably contributes to the student's personal development or program of study at Rollins, or for medical, financial, or personal reasons.
 Students may not remain on campus while on a leave of absence.
 Students who need to return to campus while on leave may do so only after coordinating with the Dean of Student Affairs.

 Students may apply for a leave of absence for no more than one (1) academic year.